placed/android-placed-sdk/README.md

 This method must be called on every app start, but the opt-in dialog will only be presented if the user is not opted in.

-`static void registerAppWithDialog(final Activity activity, final String appKey, Integer theme)`
+`static void registerAppWithDialog(final Activity activity, Integer theme)`

 Similar to the standard `registerAppWithDialog` method, but pass in a theme parameter to use a custom dialog theme for user opt-in.
 The `theme` parameter